 The only mining method available in the mid-1800’s and earlier for mining bulk ore was the top-slicing method.
 This was the precursor to block-caving and top-slicing was used at Inspiration and Morenci, Arizona.

 This is photo below is looking south towards the Cerro Negra ore body.
-Much of the center of the uppermost portion of of the deposit has been removed that borders the rhyolite, forming a deep subsidence zone; It is guessed that a thickness between 20 to 40 feet was mined.
+Much of the center of the uppermost portion of of the deposit has been removed that is nearby the rhyolite, forming a deep subsidence zone; It is guessed that a thickness between 20 to 40 feet was mined.
 It appears that they focused on the richest supergene ore beneath the drainages.

 This is what the rhyolite looks like.
 It resembles the “Imperial porphyry” of Rome